Extremal stability for configuration spaces: Introduction

 \subsection{Stabilization maps}

-Extremal stability is induced by a family of maps of the form Heuristically, such a map is obtained as follows.
+Extremal stability is induced by a family of maps of the form Heuristically, such a map is obtained as follows (we assume that $M$ is orientable for simplicity).
 Fixing a class $\alpha \in H_{d-1}(M;\mathbb{Q})$, which we imagine as a $(d-1)$-parameter family of configurations of a single point in $M$, we write $\alpha \otimes [v,v] \in H_{2d-2}(B_2(M);\Q)$ for the class obtained by replacing this single point with a pair of orbiting points.
-Here, we think of $v$ as the class of a single point in $\mathbb{R}^d$ and $[\cdot ,\cdot ]$ as the Browder bracket in the homology of Euclidean configuration spaces.
+Here, we think of $v$ as the class of a single point in $\mathbb{R}^d$ and $[\cdot ,\cdot ]$ as the Browder bracket in the homology of Euclidean configuration spaces (nontrivial for $d$ even).

 We wish to define our stabilization map by superposition with the class $\alpha \otimes [v,v]$; that is, we attempt to send the cycle depicted on the left of Figure \ref{StabilizationPic} to the cycle depicted on the right.
-Unfortunately, this cycle does not lie in the configuration space, since it contains points of intersection among distinct particles!
+Unfortunately, this cycle does not lie in the configuration space, since it contains configurations of non-distinct particles.

-This issue can be resolved in the example depicted (where $i=1$) by performing surgery in a Euclidean neighborhood of the intersection point, resulting in a $(2d-1)$-chain in $B_3(M)$ whose boundary corresponds to the image of the nested Browder bracket $[v,[v,v]] \in H_{2d-2}(B_3(\R^d);\Q)$ under the coordinate embedding $\mathbb{R}^d\subseteq M$.
+Heuristically, this issue can be resolved in the example depicted (where $i=1$) by performing surgery in a Euclidean neighborhood of the intersection point, resulting in a $(2d-1)$-chain in $B_3(M)$ whose boundary corresponds to the image of the nested Browder bracket $[v,[v,v]] \in H_{2d-2}(B_3(\R^d);\Q)$ under the coordinate embedding $\mathbb{R}^d\subseteq M$.
 Since $[v,[v,v]]=0$ by the Jacobi relation, we may choose a bounding chain, removing the point of intersection.

+We now sketch a more categorical approach to this idea.
+The desired map is a special case of a map that replaces points in $B_n(M)$ with pairs of orbiting points and takes the union with the configuration in $B_m(M)$.
+Such a map can be obtained by applying factorization homology \cite{AFTop} to an appropriate chain level map of $E_d$-algebras in the case $M=\mathbb{R}^d$.
+Setting $B(\mathbb{R}^d)=\bigsqcup_{n\geq0} B_n(\mathbb{R}^d)$, the tensor product $C_*(B(\mathbb{R}^d))\otimes C_*(B(\mathbb{R}^d))$ is obtained from the coproduct of $E_d$-algebras by attaching an $E_d$-cell along the Browder bracket of the respective generators.
+Universal properties of free algebras and colimits imply that it is enough to choose two cycles, in our case $v$ and $[v,v]$, together with a nullhomotopy of their Browder bracket.
+Since $[[v,v],v]=0$, a nullhomotopy exists.

-The key fact exploited in this construction is that $[v,v]$ lies in the center of the Lie algebra formed by the homology of the configuration spaces of $\mathbb{R}^d$.
-This algebraic observation points the way to the rigorous definition of the desired extremal stabilization maps.
+We pursue neither of these sketches here.
+Instead, we notice that both rely on the same key fact, namely that $[v,v]$ lies in the center of the shifted Lie algebra $H_*(B(\mathbb{R}^d))$.
+This algebraic observation points the way to a simple and rigorous definition of the desired extremal stabilization maps.